 "Nervously they waited to board.
 Doaa shifted from foot to foot in the long line to get through customs.
 Hamudi clutched his mother's arm, while Saja and Nawara sat on their suitcases, standing only to shuffle forward whenever the line moved.
 It felt as if every part of the journey were about waiting.
 Jordanian customs officials seemed to be singling out Syrians for security searches, and Doaa's family was asked to come forward with their luggage, while a group of Egyptian travelers were waved through.
 Doaa lifted her suitcase onto the table in front of the customs officers.
 When they unzipped her luggage, she looked at what she had hastily selected in the overwhelmingly emotional last hours at home: two dresses, a couple of pairs of pants, two blazers, a few skirts, several veils, and a few accessories.
 She stared at the meager contents of her suitcase and thought of the books she had left behind because they were too heavy - one about dream interpretation, a few novels, poetry by Nizar Qabbani, and a workbook on English grammar.
 She pictured her small teddy bear that lit up and made a kissing sound when she squeezed it, and her fashion sketches of clothes she dreamed of wearing in a future she no longer had." (from Chapter 4, Life as a Refugee)

 Today’s News, Tomorrow’s History is an ongoing series with Listenwise.
 This series connects Facing History’s themes with today’s current events using public radio to guide and facilitate discussions around the social issues of our time.
-Listenwise is a regular feature on our Facing Today blog, and we are happy to now launch a special California series with Listenwise where we make connections to issues as they are particularly relevant for Californians.
+This is part of a special California series with Listenwise where we make connections to issues as they are particularly relevant for Californians.